RamenVentures/Operating-Manual/README.md

 ### Our Mission
 To help founders who are creating software that will improve the lives of millions of people.

+## How We Help Founders
+We use our experience to help founders in three unique ways.

+**1. Grow Into World-Class Founders**
+We know first-hand what it takes to be the founder a World-leading startup.
+We can coach you on becoming one, too.

+**2. Create a World-Class Team**
+We've hired and lead hundreds of developers, product managers, and UX researchers.
+We can coach you on how to create a great culture that attracts and grows great people.

+**3. Create World-Class Products**
+We've built products that have scaled to billions of dollars in revenue.
+We can coach you on how to create massively successful products.

+---

+The best founders schedule regular coaching sessions with us.
+They also call, text, and email us all the time asking us for help.

+We'll watch your investor updates for opportunities to help, but it's up to you to make the most of us.

 ## Our Investment Thesis